6 Things Not to Do If You Want to Have Anal Sex Successfully

 The secret to cracking this limit was that I had to come to it in my own time.
 I had to be in a situation with enough love, trust and intimacy to enable me to explore it safely.
 In other words, I needed a space where I could peek around this particular door, knowing it’d be safe and okay to slam it shut again if I needed to.

-I’m only engaging in it with Mr CK at the current time, but anal sex has moved from a hard limit to one of my favourite activities in the space of a few years.
+I’m only engaging in it with Mr CK at the current time, but anal sex has moved from a hard limit to something I really enjoy (albeit only occasionally).

 Topping